Are Home Equity Loans a Cheap Way to Borrow Money?

 Qualifying for a Home Equity Loan or HELOC

-With property values rising across much of the country, only about 4.1% of homeowners with a mortgage remains underwater, according to Corelogic, owing more on their loans than their property is worth.
+With property values rising across much of the country, only about 4.1% of homeowners have an underwater mortgage, according to Corelogic, owing more on their loans than their property is worth.

 That means many borrowers who didn’t have enough equity in their homes to qualify for a second mortgage have a better chance of being approved.

 Lenders require that borrowers maintain 10% to 20% of their equity after taking the loan or line into account.

 To figure out how much you can borrow, subtract the balance you owe on your mortgage from what your home is currently worth.